-You may also want an adviser who won’t benefit financially or otherwise by recommending specific investments to you.
+You may also want an advisor who won’t benefit financially or otherwise by recommending specific investments to you.
 Modera’s philosophy is that financial advice should be objective and based solely on what’s in your best interest.

 That’s why we recommend you only work with a CFP® professional.

-While many financial advisers may promise to guide you through the complexities of planning, not all of them have passed the requirements for competency and ethics set by the Certified Financial Planner Board of Standards, Inc. (the “CFP® Board”).
+While many financial advisors may promise to guide you through the complexities of planning, not all of them have passed the requirements for competency and ethics set by the Certified Financial Planner Board of Standards, Inc. (the “CFP® Board”).

 The CFP® Board requires its certificants to adhere to a standard that it believes to be higher than that which will be required under the SEC’s recently enacted Regulation Best Interest (“Reg BI”)1 .
-We recommend you ensure the adviser you choose is a CFP® certificant, trained to provide you with competent and ethical financial advice.
+We recommend you ensure the advisor you choose is a CFP® certificant, trained to provide you with competent and ethical financial advice.

-In order to become a CFP® certificant, the adviser must have successfully completed the rigorous coursework requirements, have at least 4,000 hours of financial planning experience and agree to adhere to the strict code of ethics and standards of conduct set by the CFP® board.
+In order to become a CFP® certificant, the advisor must have successfully completed the rigorous coursework requirements, have at least 4,000 hours of financial planning experience and agree to adhere to the strict code of ethics and standards of conduct set by the CFP® board.